First-Time Buyer in the UK - What You Need to Know

 Check and Improve Your Credit Score

 Get your free credit report from Experian, Equifax, and TransUnion.
 Register on the electoral roll (single biggest quick win).
-Ensure no missed payments or errors appear.
 Avoid applying for new credit 6 months before a mortgage application.
-Close unused credit card accounts.
 Pay down existing balances.
-A better credit score means better mortgage rates β€” which matters every month for 25 years.
+A better credit score means better mortgage rates - which matters every month for 25 years.

-Timeline: Start 6–12 months before applying
+Start 6-12 months before applying

 5

-Get a Mortgage in Principle (MIP)
+Get a mortgage in Principle (MIP)

-Before viewing properties seriously, get a Mortgage in Principle from a lender or broker.
-This tells you how much you can borrow based on a soft credit check and income assessment.
-It is not a guarantee β€” it is an indication.
+Before viewing properties seriously, get a mortgage in Principle from a lender or broker.
+This indicates how much you can borrow based on a soft credit check.
+It is not a guarantee.
 Most estate agents will ask for it before taking your offer seriously.
-A broker's MIP covers multiple lenders simultaneously.

-Timeline: Before viewing properties Β· Takes 1–24 hours
+Before viewing properties - takes 1-24 hours

 6